nrc/portable-interoperable/io-traits/README.md

 * `bytes`, `chain`, and `take` are not async methods but return types which implement `AsyncIterator` (c.f., `Iterator` in non-async `Read`).
 * The `as_*` methods are for downcasting.
 I have included both RPITIT and trait object versions, I'm not 100% sure that is necessary.
 These are the only methods without equivalents in non-async `Read`.

 The expectation is that nearly all code will use the `Read` trait only.
 Libraries which provide types which implement `Read`, should also provide implementations for `OwnedRead` and/or `ReadyRead` where possible.
 Users of these traits which support such methods can try downcasting before falling back to using plain `Read::read`.
 Adapter types (those which have an inner type which is a generic type bounded by `Read` and implement `Read` themselves) should implement `OwnedRead` and `ReadyRead` where their inner type does.
-Their implementation of `Read::read` should attempt to downcast and use the specialized implementations where possible.

 ## Readiness read